Preventing abuse in a home care setting

 Support and respite

 Aggression and abuse can occur when someone is unable to cope.
 The long-term care insurance scheme provides various services that can provide respite for loved ones who are acting as caregivers.
 Support options are also available from charities and self-help groups.
 In many cities and regions, dementia networks help with care at home.
-Care advice centers and family doctors can advise on what is available locally.
+Care advice centers and family doctors can advise on what support is available locally.

 Where to get help